-Shares Repurchased, Cancelled and Retired-During 2010, 2009 and 2008, Unitil did not repurchase, cancel or retire any of its common stock.
+During 2011, 2010 and 2009, the Company did not cancel or retire any of its common stock.

-Stock-Based Compensation Plans-Unitil maintains a Restricted Stock plan and two stock option plans, which provided for the granting of options to key employees.
-The Company accounts for its stock-based compensation plans in accordance with the provisions of the FASB Codification and recognizes compensation costs at fair value at the date of grant.
-Details of the plans are as follows:
+Stock-Based Compensation Plans-Unitil maintains a stock plan.
+The Company accounts for its stock-based compensation plan in accordance with the provisions of the FASB Codification and measures compensation costs at fair value at the date of grant.
+Details of the plan are as follows:

-Restricted Stock Plan-The Company has a Restricted Stock Plan (the Plan).
-Participants in the Plan are selected by the Compensation Committee of the Board of Directors from the eligible Participants to receive an annual award of restricted shares of Company common stock.
-The Compensation Committee has the power to determine the sizes of awards; determine the terms and conditions of awards in a manner consistent with the Plan; construe and interpret the Plan and any agreement or instrument entered into under the Plan as they apply to participants; establish, amend, or waive rules and regulations for the Plan's administration as they apply to participants; and, subject to the provisions of the Plan, amend the terms and conditions of any outstanding award to the extent such terms and conditions are within the discretion of the Compensation Committee as provided for in the Plan.
-Awards fully vest over a period of four years at a rate of 25% each year.
+Stock Plan-The Company maintains the Amended and Restated Unitil Corporation 2003 Stock Plan (the Stock Plan).
+Participants in the Stock Plan are selected by the Compensation Committee of the Board of Directors from the eligible Participants to receive an annual award of restricted shares of Company common stock.
+The Compensation Committee has the power to determine the sizes of awards; determine the terms and conditions of awards in a manner consistent with the Stock Plan; construe and interpret the Stock Plan and any agreement or instrument entered into under the Stock Plan as they apply to participants; establish, amend, or waive rules and regulations for the Stock Plan's administration as they apply to participants; and, subject to the provisions of the Stock Plan, amend the terms and conditions of any outstanding award to the extent such terms and conditions are within the discretion of the Compensation Committee as provided for in the Stock Plan.
+Awards of restricted shares fully vest over a period of four years at a rate of 25% each year.

 During the vesting period, dividends on restricted shares underlying the award may be credited to the participant's account.
 Awards may be grossed up to offset the participant's tax obligations in connection with the award.
 Prior to the end of the vesting period, the restricted shares are subject to forfeiture if the participant ceases to be employed by the Company other than due to the participant's death.
-The maximum number of shares of Restricted Stock available for awards to participants under the Plan is 177,500.
-The maximum aggregate number of shares of Restricted Stock that may be awarded in any one calendar year to any one participant is 20,000.
+The maximum number of shares of restricted stock available for awards to participants under the Stock Plan is 177,500.
+The maximum aggregate number of shares of restricted stock that may be awarded in any one calendar year to any one participant is 20,000.
 In the event of any change in capitalization of the Company, the Compensation Committee is authorized to make proportionate adjustments to prevent dilution or enlargement of rights, including, without limitation, an adjustment in the maximum number and kinds of shares available for awards and in the annual award limit.

-Restricted shares issued for 2008 - 2010 in conjunction with the Plan are presented in the following table:
+Restricted shares issued for 2009 - 2011 in conjunction with the Stock Plan are presented in the following table:

-Aggregate

-Issuance Date Shares Market Value (millions)
+Issuance Date Shares Aggregate Market Value (millions)

-2/6/08 15,540 \$0.4

 2/17/09 32,260 \$0.7

 2/5/10 12,520 \$0.3

+2/9/11 24,330 \$0.6

-The compensation expense associated with the issuance of shares under the Plan is being recorded over the vesting period and was \$0.5 million, \$0.7 million and \$0.5 million in 2010, 2009 and 2008, respectively.
-There were 29,521 and 33,727 non-vested shares under the Plan as of December 31, 2010 and 2009, respectively.
-The weighted average grant date fair value of these shares was \$21.77 and \$22.68, respectively.
-At December 31, 2010, there was approximately \$0.8 million of total unrecognized compensation cost under the Plan which is expected to be recognized over approximately 2.5 years.
-There were 472 restricted shares forfeited under the Plan during 2010.
+The compensation expense associated with the issuance of shares under the Stock Plan is being recorded over the vesting period and was \$0.7 million, \$0.5 million and \$0.7 million in 2011, 2010 and 2009, respectively.
+There were 33,731 and 29,521 non-vested shares under the Stock Plan as of December 31, 2011 and 2010, respectively.
+The weighted average grant date fair value of these shares was

+\$21.93 per share and \$21.77 per share, respectively.
+At December 31, 2011, there was approximately \$0.9 million of total unrecognized compensation cost under the Stock Plan which is expected to be recognized over approximately 2.4 years.
+There were no forfeitures or cancellations under the Stock Plan during 2011.